Home LIFESTYLEADVENTURE How to swim with Giant Tuna & not end up on the menu

-Slipping into the bottle green coloured ocean a few miles offshore in the Southern Ocean I’m enclosed by a circular net 40m wide.
-Giant tuna are nowhere to be seen.
-So far, so good.
-Buffeted by ocean swell, I’m grateful for the protection the net provides as these waters are known to house some of the most ferocious creatures in the sea.
-Great White Sharks live here, making me just a little nervous.
+Gently buffeted by ocean swell, I’m grateful for the protection the net provides as these waters are known to house some of the most ferocious creatures in the sea.
+Great White Sharks live here, making me just a little nervous, though I know I’m safe within net which forms the tuna enclosure.

 I confess I was less than thrilled when I saw ‘tuna swimming’ on my itinerary while visiting South Australia.
 Sure, I’ve swum with dolphins, turtles, sea lions, even sharks.
 But tuna?
 My first (nonsensical) thought was ‘how do they get the cans to float?’